UnkwUsr/rclip/README.md

 Rclip - clipboard manager written in rust.

 ## Features
-* Each history entry saving per unique file.
+* Each history entry saves in unique file.
-* Easy to access each entry and write your own scripts.
+* Easy to access each entry and write your own scripts to manipulate them.
 * Easy to delete entries.
 * Ability to set list of targets (in Xorg terms it means type of clipboard. entry) that will be saved.  (for example libreoffice formatted text, images, standard text).